 In an issue of Daredevil (set just before Shadowland), DD is the head of The Hand, a cult of ninjas.
 One of his lieutenants is getting too ambitious and would rather be the head, so some of DD's other lieutenants kill him, and later claim he committed suppuku since he failed to become leader of The Hand.

-In the very first issue of Teenage Mutant Ninja Turtles the four heroes offer Shredder the chance to commit Seppuku so that he may die with honour.
+In the very first issue of Teenage Mutant Ninja Turtles the four heroes offer Shredder the chance to commit Seppuku so that he may die with honor.
+(In most versions of the Turtles' continuity, the term bushido is used liberally and is a code that can be followed by Ninja as well as Samurai.)
 Instead Shredder opts to blow them all up with a grenade.

 In one Calvin and Hobbes strip, Calvin asks Hobbes if this would be the appropriate response to breaking his father's prized binoculars, or if running away from home would be sufficient.
 Hobbes suggests both.